openfare/openfare/README.md

   <a href="https://matrix.to/#/#openfare:matrix.org"><img src="https://img.shields.io/matrix/openfare:matrix.org?label=chat&logo=matrix" alt="Matrix"></a>
 </p>

-OpenFare monetizes software libraries in one commit.
+OpenFare monetizes any software library with one code change.

+The goal:

+* fund the next million software content creators.

 The system:

+* payment plans defined in code
 * the OpenFare license
-* payment plans defined in code
-* a tool for managing payment obligations across OpenFare licensed software packages.
+* a tool for managing payment obligations across thousands of software dependencies.

 The OpenFare License is a lot like the MIT License.
 The code can be modified, forked, reproduced, executed, and compiled without restriction by anyone.
 With two exceptions:

 1. Commercial users are subject to payment plans defined in code.
 2. The license and payment plans can only be modified by the license copyright holder.

-OpenFare is designed for simple setup and payment obligation management across thousands of software dependencies.
+Simple setup for developers.
+And payment manegment across thousands of software dependencies for commercial users.

 Join the [chat room](https://matrix.to/#/#openfare:matrix.org) to discuss further.